The Gluing Property: Improving the upper bound for the omega -gluing property

-Specifically, Lemma~\ref{lemma:representing-ultrafilters} shows that every measure $\mathcal{U}\in K[S][G]$ admits a \emph{code} in $H(\kappa^+)$, hence in the range of the generic Laver function.
+Roughly speaking, Lemma~\ref{lemma:representing-ultrafilters} shows that every measure $\mathcal{U}\in \mathcal{K}[S\ast G]$ admits a \emph{code} in $H(\kappa^+)$, hence in the range of the generic Laver function given by $S$.
 This is necessary, as in the present context $\mathbb{P}_\kappa$ is not $\kappa$-cc nor there are $(\kappa+2)$-strong embeddings capturing the names for the ultrafilters.

-\begin{lemma}[Coding Lemma] Let $\mathbb{P}_\kappa=\langle \mathbb{P}_{\alpha}, \mathbb{Q}_{\beta}\mid \alpha<\beta < \kappa\rangle$ be a non-stationary-supported iteration of tree Prikry forcings in $\mathcal{K}[S]$.
+\begin{lemma}[Coding Lemma] Let $\mathbb{P}_\kappa=\langle \mathbb{P}_{\alpha}, \mathbb{Q}_{\beta}\mid \alpha<\beta < \kappa\rangle$ be a non-stationary-supported iteration of $\mathcal{U}$-Tree Prikry forcings in $\mathcal{K}[S]$.
 Assume that, for each $\alpha<\kappa$, the iteration has the following properties: \begin{enumerate} \item $|\mathbb{P}_\alpha| \leq 2^\alpha$ and $\one \Vdash_{\mathbb{P}_{\alpha}} ``\langle \mathbb{Q}_{\alpha},\leq^*\rangle \text{ is }\alpha\text{-closed}$''; \item $\one \Vdash_{\mathbb{P}_{\alpha}} ``\forall p,q\in\mathbb{Q}_\alpha$ compatible $p\wedge q$ exists''.\footnote{Here $p\wedge q$ stands for the $\leq$-greatest condition $r\leq p,q,$ if such a condition exists.} \end{enumerate}